 Why Is Superintelligence So Dumb?

-David Stairs “I think that it’s fairly likely that it will not take too long of a time for the entire surface of the Earth to become covered with data centers and power stations.
-Once you have one data center, which runs lots of AIs on it, which are much smarter than humans, it’s a […]
+“I think that it’s fairly likely that it will not take too long of a time for the entire surface of the Earth to become covered with data centers and power stations.
+Once you have one data center,… Continue Reading →

 How to Design a Pandemic